cysouw/diathesis/text/c01_introduction.md

 c.  ^* Es ist bekannt, dass ich gehe morgen nach Hause.
 :::

-Exactly the same coherence is attested in auxiliary constructions with participles [@Next] and infinitives [@NNext].
+Exactly the same coherence is attested in auxiliary constructions with participles [@next] and infinitives [@nnext].
 Such constructions are also monoclausal.

 :::ex
 a.
 Ich habe gestern ein Haus gekauft.